 For those with a passion for the outdoors, Alaska’s local, state and national parks are unparalleled.
-Whether you are planning a backcountry expedition, ice fishing in a local lake or hiking a nearby trail, the parks offer authentic experiences that excite the senses and engage the mind.
+Whether you are planning a backcountry expedition, ice fishing in a local lake, or hiking a nearby trail, the parks offer opportunities to experience nature in Alaska and all that it has to offer.
 It’s hard to go wrong with so many splendors to explore.
+Nearly 90% of Alaska is public land, making it one of the most accessible places in the world for year-round outdoor adventure.

-The Fairbanks area has an abundance of local parks that are within easy reach.
-Swim, picnic or go boating at Tanana Lakes Recreation Area.
-Play some ball at Growden Park, go on a hike at Birch Hill Recreation Area or play volleyball or horse shoes at Chena River Wayside.
-You can even take your pup for a walk at the Fairbanks Dog Park.
+The Fairbanks area has an abundance of local parks that are within easy reach all year round.
+Swim, boat or go ice skating at Tanana Lakes Recreation Area.
+Play some ball at Growden Park, go cross country skiing on groomed trails at Birch Hill Recreation Area or play volleyball, bike, kayak, or ice fish at the Chena Lake Recreation Area.
+You can even take your pup for a midnight sun walk or snowy stroll at the Fairbanks Dog Park.

-There are outstanding, accessible, enormous state parks in Alaska’s Interior.
+There are outstanding, accessible, enormous state parks in Alaska’s Interior, each offering unique experiences for every season.
 State parks offer picturesque cabins and ice fishing huts for a small fee in various locations near Fairbanks allowing visitors a portal into authentic Alaskan experiences.
 Rent a cabin, fire up a wood stove, embrace the midnight sun, or see millions of stars and perhaps the northern lights.
 Search for beautiful flora and fauna and simply enjoy being in nature.
 Some of the state parks include the Chena River State Recreation Area, Harding Lake State Recreation Area, Delta Junction Area State Park and Lower Chatanika State Recreation Area.
-State recreational areas offer fishing, camping, hiking, volleyball, baseball and a variety of water sports.
+State recreational areas offer fishing, camping, hiking, snowmobiling and skiing trails, along with pickup sports and a variety of water sports.
 Some state parks tell stories about the area’s gold rush past and assist in the preservation of gold rush era artifacts.

-The National Park Service celebrated 100 years in 2016 with a FIND YOUR PARK theme.
-In addition to the legendary Denali National Park and Preserve, there are a handful of other glorious national parks in the Interior and Arctic regions.
-The parks are mostly vast and essentially untouched wilderness with few or no roads, trails or established campsites.
+In addition to the legendary Denali National Park and Preserve, there are several other national parks, refuges and preserves in the Interior and Arctic regions.
+Public lands offer unlimited options for hiking, skiing, wildlife viewing, and more.
+Some parks feature vast wilderness with few or no roads, trails or established campsites.
 For those visitors who don’t have the time or the backcountry skills to mount an expedition into the parks, there are other options.
-Local air taxis provide flightseeing trips and outfitters guide day trips or overnight campouts to remote locations.
+Local air taxis provide year-round flightseeing trips and outfitters guide day trips or overnight campouts to remote locations.
 Hike through Alaska’s ultimate wilderness or float a remote river.
+Ski and snowshoe across frozen landscapes.
 See caribou cross a northern valley, fish a serene alpine lake or simply listen to the call of the wild.

 Surrounded by wilderness the outdoor adventure lover can kayak, canoe, hike, fish and camp in the Fairbanks area and in the winter add to that dog sledding, snowmobiling and snowshoeing too.